 Use BPAY® to make your after-tax contributions to TWUSUPER.

 ® Registered to BPAY Pty Ltd ABN 69 079 137 518.

 If you prefer to pay by Direct Debit, use the Voluntary contributions form.

-The Government established the Super Co-contribution Scheme to help people on lower incomes save more for retirement.
-Depending on how much you earn each year, the government can chip in up to $500 to help boost your super when you make a voluntary after-tax contribution of your own.
+Depending on how much you earn each year, the Government can chip in up to $500 to help boost your super when you make a voluntary non-concessional (after-tax) contribution to your TWUSUPER account.

-You may be eligible for a co-contribution if you:
+To be eligible for a co-contribution you must:

 - earn under $51,813 in 2017/18

-- have given us your Tax File Number
+- provide us with your Tax File Number

 - lodge a tax return for 2017/18